nakib/elphbolt/projectfile.md

 project: elphbolt
 summary: A solver for the coupled and decoupled electron and phonon Boltzmann transport equations.
-author: Nakib Haider Protik
+author: All contributors of the elphbolt project.
+src_dir: ./src
-src_dir: ./
+src_dir: ./app
-output_dir: ../documentation
+output_dir: ./documentation
 extensions: f90
 proc_internals: false
 source: false